aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/README.md

 **When installing this smart solution, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" this smart device is unable to detect**.

 **Always use this smart device connected to a public data repository with LIVE data streams.
 While at the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
-Data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided.
+Data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solution provided.

 **Be advised**